-Stationers' Supplementary Schools - During the year, the Trustees made grants to education projects in support of two Stationers' Supplementary Schools in King's Cross and Somers Town for the academic year 2019/20.
+Stationers' Supplementary Schools - During the year, the Trustees made grants to education projects in support of two Stationers' Supplementary Schools in King's Cross and Somers Town for the academic year 2020/21.
 The schools are administered on our behalf by Civitas and provide Saturday schooling for primary age children from less advantaged backgrounds to help them reach their full academic potential.
 Based in the heart of communities, experienced teachers deliver lessons in English and Maths.
-The third Saturday Schools Graduation ceremony was held at Stationers' Hall on 9 November 2019 after the Lord Mayor's Show.
-The Master of the Stationers' Company presented seven children with a certificate and a book in recognition of their academic achievements.
+2020 has been an extremely challenging year.
+Justine Brian, Director of Civitas Schools, and her team have worked tirelessly to continue to provide classes both remotely and back in the classroom.
+The main difficulties they have to contend with are the very variable levels of digital equipment in poorer households; the lack of private or quiet space in homes; teaching a pupil when other family members and daily domestic activities are clearly in the background; reading reviewing written work.